Eimert/terraform-google-compute-engine-instance/README.md

 # terraform-google-compute-engine-instance

 Create virtual machines on Google Cloud.
-With DNS A record.
+With DNS A record for easy access.
+Published in the [Terraform registry](https://registry.terraform.io/modules/Eimert/compute-engine-instance/).

 - Separated disk and static ip for better manageability
 - Substitutes `$$REGION` and `$$ZONE` in user-data